ranjith-ka/Devops/README.md

+# "DevOps is a home, not a monument."

 # AI Platform Engineering Leadership Roadmap

 My long-term career goal is to evolve from DevOps and platform engineering into an AI Platform Engineering / AI Infrastructure leadership role similar to organizations like Adobe Express, OpenAI, Anthropic, or Microsoft AI.